rtavenar/blog/dtw.md

     <figcaption>
         Dynamic Time Warping seeks for the temporal alignment (gray lines) that minimizes Euclidean distance between aligned series.
-        Red and blue dots correspond to repetitions of time series elements induced by the considered temporal alignment.
+        Cyan dots correspond to repetitions of time series elements induced by the considered temporal alignment.
     </figcaption>
 </figure>